seanbutler/Seeds/ThrowingThings/article.md

 __I DON'T LIKE PERLIN NOISE__ There, I feel better already!

 This improved feeling comes at the risk of committing procedural blasphemy[^BLASPHEMY].
-Many would be right in saying Perlin noise is incredibly useful.
-Its also quite complicated and for some of us opaque.
+You'd be right in saying Perlin noise is very useful.
+Its also complicated and for some of us opaque.

-A multilayered, random-ish waveform, Perlin and other[^MANGLE] noise systems can be put to use making Waves, Islands, Caves etc. Perlin & similar systems generate these structures easily because they produce a repeating output that is never quite the same.
-The variations in the output can all be a similar scale, allowing us to use it as a source for hills or islands etc which are created by the same geological processes.
+A multilayered, random-ish waveform, Perlin and other[^MANGLE] noise systems can be put to use making Waves, Islands, Caves etc. Noise systems generate these structures easily because they produce a repeating output that is never quite the same.
+Variations in the output are a similar scale and can have a distinctive shape, allowing us to use it as a source for hills or islands etc which are created by the same geological processes.

 One way to improve the shape of the landscapes is to gradually increase scale on the y-axis, making the higher points of the landscape more pointy.
 A profile more closely matching mountains and hills.

 ![](./assets/Main_ridge_of_the_cuillin_in_skye_arp.png)

-Public Domain, via Wikimedia Commons
+_Public Domain, via Wikimedia Commons_

 ![](./assets/Bacin_zari_2015.jpg)

-Webmaster.vinarice CC BY-SA 4.0 via Wikimedia Commons
+_Webmaster.vinarice CC BY-SA 4.0 via Wikimedia Commons_

 High end procedural generation of sand dunes is complex with authentic outputs that may not appropriate for gameplay.
-Journey's dunes were hand designed, as the gameplay relied on them.
-With extra rendering passes to add interest.
-Conversely in Meteor Storm Escape we included a desert dune racing level, we compromised any idea of authenticity for a particular challenging and exhilarating player experience.
+Journey's gameplay relied on hand designed dunes.
+Extra rendering passes added interest.
+Conversely in Meteor Storm Escape we included a dune racing level, we compromised all authenticity for a challenging and exhilarating player experience.

 ![](assets/MeteorStorm_Screengrab01_2012_04_10.png)